unoplatform/uno.check/README.md

 ### `-d`, `--dev` Dev Manifest feed

 This uses a more frequently updated manifest with newer versions of things more often.
+If you use the prerelease versions of Uno.UI NuGet packages, you should use this flag.

 The manifest is hosted by default at: https://raw.githubusercontent.com/unoplatform/uno.check/main/manifests/uno.ui-dev.manifest.json

 ```